armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Encodings for Montgomery curves

-A Montgomery curve is given by the following equation E: By^2=x^3+Ax^2+x, where B(A^2 − 4) ≠ 0.
-Note that any curve with a point of order 2 is isomorphic to this representation.
-Also notice that E cannot have a prime order group, hence, a scalar multiplication by the cofactor is required to obtain a point in the main subgroup.
+A Montgomery curve is given by the following equation `E: B * y^2 = x^3 + A * x^2 + x`, where
+`B * (A^2 - 4) != 0`.
+Note that any curve with a point of order 2 is isomorphic to
+this representation.
+Also notice that `E` cannot have a prime order group, hence, a scalar multiplication by a cofactor is required to obtain a point in the main subgroup.

 ### Elligator2 Method {#elligator2}